Maeeen/ma1-ml-proj2/README.md

 # Project Road Segmentation

+## Git LFS

+This project uses Git LFS.
+Make sure to install it before cloning the repository.
+See [Git LFS](https://git-lfs.com/).

 ## Project architecture

 The project is organized as follows:
-* The main part is inside the `main.ipynb` notebook.
+* The main part for training is inside the `main.ipynb` notebook.
+* `predict.py` is used to generate predictions on the test set, with the best model (UNet, see `submissions/README.md`).
 * Content of the project is in the `src/road_segmentation` folder.
   * `models` contains the different models used.
   * `utils` contains the different utilities used.